Don’t swipe left on bad credit; low scores don’t always mean financial irresponsibility

 Here’s why simply trading credit scores can be misleading, and how couples should gauge their financial compatibility instead.

-Where the score falls
+Where the score falls short

 Not only can money impact a couple’s future lifestyle together, but it can also determine whether couples stay together in the first place.
 According to a 2016 TD Bank survey, 44 percent of Americans say they are less likely to date someone with credit card debt.
 But experts warn that a credit score may not give you the information you most need to know.